splunk/eventgen/docs/REFERENCE.md

     * If setting httpevent, should set httpeventServers
     * If setting metric_httpevent, should set httpeventServers and make sure your index is a splunk metric index

-scpEndPoint = <host>
+scsEndPoint = <host>
-    * Should be a full url to the scp endpoint
+    * Should be a full url to the scs endpoint

-scpAccessToken = <token>
+scsAccessToken = <token>
-    * Should be a scp access token.
+    * Should be a scs access token.
 Do not include "Bearer".

-scpClientId = <id>
+scsClientId = <id>
     * Optional
-    * SCP client id that is used to renew the access token if it expires during the data generation
+    * SCS client id that is used to renew the access token if it expires during the data generation
     * If not supplied, will not renew the access token and data transmission might fail

-scpClientSecret = <secret>
+scsClientSecret = <secret>
     * Optional
-    * SCP client secret that is used to renew the access token if it expires during the data generation
+    * SCS client secret that is used to renew the access token if it expires during the data generation
     * If not supplied, will not renew the access token and data transmission might fail

-scpRetryNum = <int>
+scsRetryNum = <int>
     * Optional and defaults to 0
     * Retry a failing data transmission batch